Mary Becker Windom was elected to the Alabama Court of Criminal Appeals in 2008, and became the Court's Presiding Judge in 2012.

-Mary Becker Windom was born in Mobile, Alabama, and was raised in Bay Minette, Alabama, in a family dedicated to public service.
-Her mother, Ina Becker, was the former Tax Assessor of Baldwin County.
-Her father, Earl V. Becker was a rural mail carrier for more than 40 years.
-She attended public schools in Bay Minette, graduating from Baldwin County High School in 1977, in the top of her class.
-She received her Bachelor of Science Degree from the University of South Alabama in 1982.
+Judge Windom was born in Mobile and was raised in Bay Minette in a family dedicated to public service.
+Her late mother, Ina Becker, was the former Tax Assessor of Baldwin County.
+Her late father, Earl V. Becker, was a rural mail carrier for more than 40 years.
+Judge Windom attended public schools in Bay Minette, graduating from Baldwin County High School in 1977 in the top of her class.
+In 1982, she earned her bachelor's degree from the University of South Alabama.

-After college, she worked for two Chambers of Commerce, including serving as the Executive Director of the Bay Minette Chamber of Commerce and Director of Membership at the Mobile Area Chamber of Commerce.
+Following her graduation, Judge Windom worked to help build the local economy, working for two Chambers of Commerce.
+She served as Executive Director of the Bay Minette Chamber of Commerce, then as Director of Membership for the Mobile Area Chamber of Commerce.

-She is a member of the Mobile Bar Association, a past member of the Mobile Bar Women Lawyers Section.
-Mary has been admitted to practice in the United States District Court for the Southern District of Alabama and in the United States Court of Appeals for the Eleventh Circuit.
-She presently serves on the Chief Justice's Commission on Professionalism, the Judicial Study Commission Sub-Committee on Indigent Defense, and the Alabama Supreme Court's Advisory Committee on the Rules of Criminal Procedure.
+She is a member of the Mobile and Montgomery Bar Associations.
+She is admitted to practice in the United States District Court for the Southern District of Alabama, in the United States Court of Appeals for the Eleventh Circuit, and in the Supreme Court of the United States.
+She presently serves on the Alabama Supreme Court Advisory Committee on the Rules of Criminal Procedure.
+She has also served on the Chief Justice's Commission on Professionalism and the Judicial Study Commission Sub-Committee on Indigent Defense.
+Additionally, Judge Windom has served as a Special Justice for the Alabama Supreme Court.

-Mary Windom has also served the communities she has lived in by serving on the Board of Directors of Junior Achievement of Mobile, the National Board of America's Junior Miss, and the Board of Directors of the Montgomery Humane Society.
-She is currently a member of the Board of Directors of Children First, and a member of the Children's Harbor Anchor Society.
+Judge Windom has served the communities in which she has lived by serving on the Board of Directors of Junior Achievement of Mobile, the National Board of Distinguished Young Women, the Board of Directors of the Montgomery Humane Society, and the Board of Directors of Alabama Children First.
+She is a current member of the Children's Harbor Anchor Society.